saurabhmathur96/VITacademics-Unlimited/API.md

 **Late Hours Permission Application**
 ----
-  _Makes request to vtop to apply for a late hours permission._
+  _Makes request to vtop to apply for a late hours permission.
+[Vellore Only]_

 * **URL**